 Construction sites are the perfect place for debris and refuse to accumulate.
 However, it is important to know the right disposal requirements for these materials.

 Of course construction sites are not just a mess of dust and dirt.
 They can also be full of construction waste material like wood, concrete, metal, bricks, and other materials that need to be disposed of in a proper manner.
-HodChutes will work with you to find the right debris, refuse, and trash chutes for your custom column.
+HodChutes will work with you to find the right debris refuse and trash chute for your custom column.

 The Construction Site Compliance Requirements for Debris & Refuse Disposal section is intended to provide construction site managers with guidelines on how to manage debris and refuse in construction projects.